 Try to make sure your child or children have positive contact will older adults.
 It should be a good experience for the children and the older adult.
 It can be great-grand parents, grandparents, family friends, aunt, uncles, church members, or neighbors.
 With good relationships with older adults, you and your child should develop a more positive attitude about growing older and actually live longer yourselves in the long run.

-You have read this article Health and the family / Tips for parents with the title Thinking Young Can Keep You Healthy.
-You can bookmark this page URL http://movimentosporting1906.blogspot.com/2009/11/thinking-young-can-keep-you-healthy.html.
+with the title Thinking Young Can Keep You Healthy.
+You can bookmark this page URL https://movimentosporting1906.blogspot.com/2009/11/thinking-young-can-keep-you-healthy.html.
 Thanks!

 No comment for "Thinking Young Can Keep You Healthy"